What is dementia and how does it affect you?

 In essence, the treatment of dementia with TCM can be achieved through tonifying qi and blood, strengthening the kidney essence which can produce marrow to nourish the brain, and removing blood stasis and toxins from the body.
 Every patient will be assessed holistically and the techniques and herbs used will be specially curated for the individual to target the root cause.

-Electro-Lymphatic Therapy (ELT) involves the drainage of toxins and waste in the body’s lymphatic system using vibrational energy and inert gas ionization through an FDA registered device.
-With the newfound understanding that the outflow of cerebrospinal fluid is predominantly through lymphatic vessels 11, our lymphatic system plays a vital role in the fight against dementia.
-ELT helps by stimulating cerebrospinal fluids to clear misfolded proteins and remove toxins that accumulate in the brain.
+With the newfound understanding that the outflow of cerebrospinal fluid is predominantly through lymphatic vessels 11, our lymphatic system plays a vital role.
+Based on new research, good lymphatic drainage could support dementia by stimulating cerebrospinal fluids to clear misfolded proteins and remove toxins that accumulate in the brain.
 12

 Prevention and Dementia Care